ryanmillerwork/dl_docs/dl_docs.md

     dl_local <new_list_name> <source_list_to_copy>

 Brief
     Creates a new dynamic list that is local to the current Tcl procedure (`proc`) scope.
-It creates the new list by copying an existing source list.
-This command is essential for creating temporary, modifiable lists inside `proc`s without affecting global lists.
+This command is **strongly recommended** for managing temporary lists inside `proc`s to prevent memory leaks.
+By automatically handling cleanup, it avoids the need for manual `dl_delete` calls.

 Inputs
     • new_list_name ………… The string name for the new local list.